Saguaro National Park

 - September – November, March – May: Temperatures remain scorching during the spring and fall months in the Sonoran Desert.
 You can expect temperatures to reach 95 degrees Fahrenheit in the afternoon during these months.

 - December – February: This can be an excellent time to visit Saguaro, arguably the best time to visit this National Park.
-Although crowds will be heavier, Saguaro does not typically see the volume of the more popular Arizona National Park.
+Although crowds will be heavier, Saguaro does not typically see the volume of the more popular Arizona National Parks.
 The cooler temperatures of 70 degrees make this the perfect time of year to visit Saguaro.

 Both Districts are open on all holidays except Christmas.